bmwant/bmwlog-static/source/_drafts/crypto-is-the-future.md

 ![money evolution](/images/photo_2021-04-30_12-51-27.png)

 In this article I want to address some misconceptions about crypto currencies and highlight main points why I believe it will inevitably become a part of our lives and eventually replace existing financial institutions.
 I don't think that Bitcoin or any other cryptocurrency is perfect, but it's still on early stage of developing and adopting, so most of the flaws will vanish in the nearest future.
 Therefore let me show you couple of the current cases against and provide arguments to support the world of crypto.
-Below you will find a list of statements and opposing facts which should provide context for better understanding of how thing actually work.
+Below you will find a list of statements and opposing facts which should provide context for better understanding of how things actually work.

 ### It's just a waste of electricity